 Neighborhood Spotlight: North Captiva

 Create a different kind of getaway with a journey over to North Captiva Island.
 Divided by a pass from neighboring Captiva Island (locals call it “Upper Captiva Island”), this remote barrier island is only accessible by boat or private plane.
-Scattered across this tiny, car-free island — only 4 miles long and about half a mile wide at the most — are vacation rentals, two beach clubs and a handful of restaurants.
+Scattered across this tiny, car-free island — only 4 miles long and about half a mile wide at the most — are vacation rentals, a beach club and a couple casual restaurants.